ghostery/local-sheriff/README.md

 Think of Local sheriff as a reconnaissance tool in your browser.
 While you normally browse the internet it works in the background and helps you to identify what sensitive information(PII) about you is being shared / leaked to which all third-parties.

+Local Sheriff is a web-extension that can used with Chrome, Opera, Firefox.
+Usage section has more details.

  ![cover image](docs/images/cover-image.png)

 ## Motivation: